GSA/digitalgov.gov/content/communities/manage-listserv-subscription.md

 type: page
 summary: 'GSA supports many communities of practice by hosting Listservs which provide our Digital.gov community with an easy way to collaborate, ask questions, and share information.'

-# Redirects: enter the path of the URL that you want redirected to this page
+# Redirects: enter the path of the URL that you want redirected to this page.
+The 4th one is temporary until we can build 2nd page
 aliases:
   - /manage-your-listserv-subscription/
   - /communities/manage-your-subscription/
   - /communities/manage-your-listserv-subscription/
+  - /manage-your-subscription

 # Weight: controls how this page appears across the site
 # 0 -- hidden